 Age-Based Decision – When you are younger, you have the greatest asset of all on your side – TIME.
 The time value of money works far greater to your advantage for saving while you are young.
 If you are young, make sure you are saving 15% for retirement and funding your emergency accounts and non-qualified investment accounts before paying off your mortgage.
 If you can invest in the market that historically has returned around 10% per year, you should come out ahead almost every time.
 However, if you are nearing retirement, it can be beneficial to free up as much cash flow as possible.
 When you can use $100,000 to pay off a remaining loan balance that frees up $1800 per month (your mortgage), you are essentially creating a 21% yield for your cash flow.
 If you will be on a limited income stream, this can be a great cash flow maximizer.
 Check with your advisor to see where the best place is to put your money to get the best return.

 Still wondering whether or not you should pay off your mortgage early?
 We would love to chat with you about all your financial options.
-We’re here to help you plan out your next big financial decisions, give us a call today!
+We’re here to help you plan out your next big financial decisions, schedule an appointment today!